payamparvizi/sapps-rl/MuJoCo_Environments/README.md

 All environments have continuous state and action spaces, and all experiments use identical training and evaluation protocols for fair comparison.

+*Note:* The diagnostic experiment in the paper is conducted on a continuing version of the Reacher task, whose implementation is straightforward and closely follows that in [this repository](https://github.com/abhisheknaik96/csuite/blob/continuing_mujoco/csuite/environments/mujoco_continuing/envs_all.py#L116).

 ---

 ## Experimental Setup